chrizzFTD/printree/README.md

 - `BRANCH_NEXT`
 - `BRANCH_LAST`

-For more advanced use cases, the `level` attribute will be automatically set on the formatter instance to indicate the current depth in the traversal of the tree.
+The `level` attribute will be automatically set on the formatter instance to indicate the current depth in the traversal of the tree.

 For example, to make the formatter print with a different color on every branch level, this could be an approach:

 ```python
 from printree import ptree, UnicodeFormatter

 class ColoredUnicode(UnicodeFormatter):
     colors = {
         0: '\033[31m',  # red